Big-Bang Nucleosynthesis on a bubble universe nucleated in Kerr-AdS$_5$ Black Hole: Concluding Remarks

 \section{Concluding Remarks}

-In this paper, we presented a novel approach to understanding BBN within the framework of a bubble universe model that emerges from a vacuum decay around a rotating BH, \kdsf.
+In this paper, we presented a novel approach to understanding BBN within the framework of a bubble universe model that emerges from a vacuum decay around a rotating BH, Kerr-AdS$_5$.
 Specifically, we first connected the dark radiation terms with metric parameters in \kdsf and investigated the impact of BH mass and spin parameters on the BBN abundance of ${}^4{\rm He}, D,{}^3{\rm He}$ and ${}^7{\rm Li}$ through the $N_{\rm eff}$ values.
 We found that if the BH mass is smaller or the spin parameter is higher, $N_{\rm eff}$ is increased.
 Thus, the impact of both parameters on the $N_{\rm eff}$ shows anti-correlation.
 By adjusting them, the primordial abundance in the BBN era is affected.
 In particular, we found that the ${}^4{\rm He}$ abundance $Y_p$ is very sensitive to BH mass and spin parameter, which implies that ${}^4{\rm He}$ anomaly could be resolved in \kdsf.
+For other abundance of ${\rm D}$ and ${}^7{\rm Li}$ abundance, the dark radiation in \kdsf is not promising physics.

 Our study is different from the previous research which required unconventional assumptions, such as negative mass parameters, to address the ${}^4{\rm He}$ \textit{anomaly} observed in cosmological observations.
 Our model provides a viable alternative by demonstrating that the ${}^4{\rm He}$ \textit{anomaly} can be reconciled without any contradiction with physical theories.
 Specifically, by analyzing the conditions and dynamics of the bubble universe and incorporating the effects of the rotating BH, we have shown that the $N_{\rm eff}$ can be varied from traditional value and be modified in a physically plausible manner to account for the observed excess in ${}^4{\rm He}$.